 The City of Lost Heaven

-The action of Mafia 1 remake takes place in the same location, that is, in the fictional American city of Lost Heaven based on Chicago.
+The action of Mafia Definitive Edition takes place in the same location, that is, in the fictional American city of Lost Heaven based on Chicago.
 It is a fairly large metropolis divided into such neighborhoods as Chinatown, Little Italy, Downtown, Hoboken, and Beech Hill (formerly Oak Hill).
 Remake includes all locations known and liked by the players, and in the vast majority of cases they are situated in the same areas as in the original version.

 Mission - Fairplay

-Mafia Definitive Edition features the infamous Fairplay Mission in which you take part in a car race.
+Mafia Definitive Edition features the infamous Fairplay mission in which you take part in a car race.
 As a reminder, in the second part of this assignment, Tommy learns about the broken arm of a driver supported by Don Salieri and is forced to take his place in a race car.

 We have described in detail how to win the race on a separate page of the guide.
 Fortunately, with numerous assists and the option that allows you to choose the driving model, this should be much less demanding than the original mission, which made it impossible for some players to continue playing due to the high difficulty level.

 Mafia Definitive Edition has a prologue that was based on the original and features a well-known musical track.
 Just like in Mafia The City of Lost Heaven, during the intro you can observe different areas of the city and get a better feeling of the game's atmosphere.